 Rachel McAdams did it at 39.
 Jennifer Lopez did it at 38.
-Meghan Markle is about to do it at 37.
+Meghan Markle has her first at 37 and second at 39.

 It seems starting a family over the age of 35 has become the norm for our generation, potentially due to women focusing on their careers first.